General-code/TIL/README.md

 - You have to make many of same type object?
 You want to pump them out like a factory?
   - use Constructor Function
-> like this use UpeerCase at each first word not camel casing and you must use new to give it a memory space
+> like this use UpeerCase at each first word not camel casing and you must use new keyword to give it a memory space
 ```javascript
           function BellBoy(age, name, skills) {
             this.age = age;